 Mark Britt

-Mark E. Britt is a highly respected and experienced trombonist and educator.
-He has served in numerous leadership positions, including past and current Chair of the Furman Music Department, president for the South Carolina Music Educators Association and chairman of the National Collegiate Advisory Board for NAfME (formerly MENC).
-He is an active clinician and has presented sessions in Georgia, North Carolina, Florida, South Carolina, Massachusetts, California, Michigan, and Virginia.
+Mark E. Britt is a highly respected musician and educator.
+He has served in numerous leadership positions, including former Chair of the Furman Music Department, President of the South Carolina Music Educators Association, and Chairman of the National Collegiate Advisory Board for NAfME (formerly MENC).
+He is an active clinician and has presented sessions in Georgia, North Carolina, Florida, South Carolina, Massachusetts, California, Michigan, Tennessee, and Virginia.
+Britt serves as the Director of Furman’s Music in Italy study away program, is a visiting evaluator for the National Association of Schools of Music (NASM) and is an active adjudicator across the country.

-A celebrated chamber musician, Britt is the founder and music director of the Palmetto Posaunen, a professional trombone choir.
-Most recently the group performed at the 2011 International Trombone Festival.
+A celebrated chamber musician and conductor, Britt is the founder and music director of the Palmetto Posaunen, a professional trombone choir.
+He conducted performances with that group at the International Trombone Festival and the Midwest Band and Orchestra Clinic.
+As a former member of the Zephyr Brass Trio his work with that group, along with the Palmetto Posaunen, includes the premier of nearly 20 compositions and arrangements.
 In addition, Britt has given recitals in Austria, Germany, Italy, and the United States.
-He is a former member of the Zephyr Brass Trio and his work with that group along with the Palmetto Posaunen includes the premier of nearly 20 compositions and arrangements.
-He has appeared at the Midwest Band and Orchestra Clinic, the International Trombone Festival, the International Trumpet Guild Conference, the Eastern Trombone Workshop, the International Horn Symposium, and Spoleto USA.
-A former band director for North Carolina public schools, Britt has taught at Valdosta State University, Columbus State University, Appalachian State University, North Greenville University, and the South Carolina Governor's School for the Arts and Humanities.
-His students have been national finalists in solo competitions sponsored by the International Trombone Association, International Tuba and Euphonium Association, and the Music Teachers National Association.
+He has appeared at the International Trumpet Guild Conference, the Eastern Trombone Workshop, the International Horn Symposium, Piccolo Spoleto, and Spoleto USA.
+His low brass students have been national finalists in solo competitions sponsored by the International Trombone Association, International Tuba and Euphonium Association, and the Music Teachers National Association.

 Education